-After high school, Dr. Pearce attended the Toronto Normal School.
+After high school Dr. Pearce attended the Toronto Normal School.
 She graduated in 1938 with a teaching certificate.
 She then spent the following two years teaching school in Thessalon, Ontario hoping to save enough money to return to school and study medicine.
-It was a Sunday School teacher, who had served as a medical missionary in India, that inspired her to become a physician.
+It was a Sunday school teacher, who had served as a medical missionary in India, that inspired Dr. Pearce to become a physician.

 In 1940, Dr. Lois Pearce enrolled in the medical program at The University of Toronto Faculty of Medicine.
 While in medical school, she also joined the Canadian Women’s Army Corps.
-Due to the war years, her medical class studied year round and she graduated in 1945.
+Due to the war, her medical class studied year round and she graduated in 1945.
 She completed an internship at the Royal Victoria Hospital in Montreal.
-Her first medical practice was in Balcarres, Saskatchewan, where she remained for two years.
-It was there that she met and married Richard John Pearce in 1947.
-Mr. Pearce had been raised in Saskatchewan and obtained a Bachelor of Commerce degree from the University of Saskatchewan.
-Dr. Lois Pearce also practiced in Vancouver, British Columbia, before moving to Toronto, where she worked at the Queen Street Mental Health Centre.
+Her first medical practice was in Balcarres, Saskatchewan, where she practiced for two years.
+It was there that she met her future husband, Richard John Pearce.
+They were married in Balcarres on the 19th of December, 1947.

 Dr. and Mr. Pearce moved to Chatham in 1951 when Mr. Pearce, accepted a position as Assistant Hospital Administrator at the Public General Hospital.
 (Mr. Pearce served as the Administrator at the Public General Hospital from 1957-1983).
 Dr. Lois Pearce set up a general family practice in Chatham.
 According to the 1956 and the1959 Vernon’s City Directory, Dr. Pearce had an office located at 141 Grand Ave.
 East.

 Dr. Pearce served on the Chatham Board of Education and she was also involved in a number of other groups, including: the Zonta Club, the Flora Campbell Auxiliary, the Junior Hospital League, University Woman’s Clubs and theatre groups.
 In her spare time, Dr. Pearce enjoyed quilting.
 She traveled extensively, and went on ‘walking holidays,’ which included walking through trails in the Swiss Alps, England and China.
 In her 70th year, Dr. Pearce and her husband walked across Canada in eight and a half months while raising awareness for the Rotary Polio Program.

 Mr. Pearce died in 1997.
 He was buried at Trinity Cemetery in Morpeth, Ontario

-*Her husband Richard Pearce appears on the ‘Gathering Our Heroes’ website.
+*Dr. Pearce’s husband Richard Pearce appears on the ‘Gathering Our Heroes’ website.